svbabaya/garden-series-2/README.md

 1. Does it need to add serial number of article to the model Article?

 ToDo
-1. Fix REST API and make review
+1. Fix REST API and review best practise
 2. Add migrations
 3. Add export db to json
 4. Add exceptions (db, json, images)
 5. Add Flask_upload for files
 OK 6.
 Add settings.json
-7. Make sceme of models in README
+7. Make sceme of models in README (mermaid)

 OK 9.
 Make buttons for categories on index.html
 10. Make design index.html